pulumi/docs/content/docs/guides/continuous-delivery/google-cloud-build.md

 ### Build Triggers

 Cloud Build supports triggers that can start a new instance of your cloud build using the configuration defined in your repo.
-To setup a build trigger, navigate to the Cloud Build service (or click [here](https://console.cloud.google.com/cloud-build/triggers) to go there now) in your GCP Console, making sure that you have the correct project selected.
+To setup a build trigger, navigate to the [Cloud Build service](https://console.cloud.google.com/cloud-build/triggers) in your GCP Console, making sure that you have the correct project selected.
 Click on **Add Trigger** and follow the prompts to setup a trigger for your repo.
 In the final step **Trigger settings**, select the following settings:

 - **Branch (regex)**: `[^master]`